Grieving? You don't have to be alone....

 Call us: 1-(866) 266-8635 or (509) 335-5704

-Many of us have experienced the loss of a pet and are here to help you through this difficult time.
-By helping others through their loss we hope to become better, more compassionate veterinarians.
+Our goals are to help those who contact us through the death or impending death of an animal.
 As volunteers, we offer compassion and understanding.
-Most of all, we want you to know that it is perfectly natural to feel the way you are feeling.
-Grief is expressed in many different ways, and each person's situation is unique.
+In addition to our training, many volunteers have lost animals too, and experienced much of what most people feel at this difficult time.
+By helping others through their loss we also hope to become better, more compassionate veterinarians.
+Most of all, we want you to understand that it is perfectly natural to feel the way you are feeling.

-Pet loss can trigger difficult emotional responses that warrant professional help which is beyond the scope of the WSU Pet Loss Hotline- we are unable to provide mental health counseling, and our services are not intended as substitute for such treatment.
-When needed, we may be able to help you find a pet loss support group or other resources in your area, and can refer you to a mental health hotline in your state.
+MENTAL HEALTH DISCLAIMER: Pet loss can trigger difficult emotional responses that warrant professional help which is beyond the scope and training of the WSU Pet Loss Hotline.
+While we provide compassionate support we are unable to evaluate human mental health issues and do not provide mental health counseling.
+The services of the WSU Pet Hotline are not intended to directly support or provide a substitute for definitive mental health care, especially in a crisis.
+Our services may be able to help you find a pet loss support group or other resources in your area but we cannot provide referrals to specific human mental health services.

-While we are connected with WSU College of Veterinary Medicine, we are unable to provide veterinary advice or opinions.
+VETERINARY MEDICAL DISCLAIMER: While we are connected with WSU College of Veterinary Medicine, we are unable to provide veterinary advice or opinions.
 Pet Loss Hotline volunteers are specifically prepared to help people cope with grief and bereavement in the pending or past loss of a companion animal.
-Many medical topics are addressed at the “Pet Health Topics Site
+Many medical topics are addressed at the "Pet Health Topics Site".

 A longer version (10:47) of the above video is available on YouTube.